 - Security tips to prevent fraud

-- Please make sure, that the business name you entered during the registration is known to your customers, because this is the name that will appear on the bank statement of your clients.
-If you would like to change the business name, please contact our Support Team.
+- Your business name should be recognizable.
+Make sure that the business name you entered during your SumUp account registration is recognizable to your customers because this is the name that will appear on your clients’ bank statements.
+If you’d like to change the business name, please contact our Support Team.

-- Respond promptly to retrieval requests.
-Both customers and card issuing banks may request copies of sales and credit drafts.
-If you want more information concerning retrieval requests, click here.
+- Respond promptly to retrieval requests from SumUp.
+Any retrieval requests will be sent to the email address associated with your SumUp account.
+Both customers and card-issuing banks may request copies of sales and credit drafts.
+Learn more about retrieval requests here.

-- If you wish to refund a customer for a payment, always issue the refund directly back to the payment card.
-If you must provide a refund via cash, check, or money order, make sure to obtain a signed agreement that your customer received the refund.
+- If you need to refund a customer for a transaction, always issue the refund directly back to the payment card.
+If you must provide a refund via cash, check, or money order, make sure to get a signed agreement that your customer received the refund.

-- Chip and PIN provides added security when used at the SumUp chip-enabled terminal.
+- Chip-and-signature provides added security when used with the SumUp Card Reader.

-- Make sure the credit card is not damaged—hold on to the card during the payment transaction, this will allow you to examine the card.
+- Make sure the credit card is not damaged—physically holding the card during the payment transaction will allow you to examine the card.